swiftlang/swift-evolution/proposals/0375-opening-existential-optional.md

 ## Effect on API resilience

 This proposal changes the use of APIs, but not the APIs themselves, so it doesn't impact API resilience per se.

-## Alternatives considered

-Describe alternative approaches to addressing the same problem, and why you chose this approach instead.